IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ## Import and Export

+#### Export

 There is a lot of value of having everything associated with a Solution Architecture captured within a single asset that can easily be shared with collaborators.
 However there are many situations in which an architect would like to deliver a snapshot of the architecture in a different format, not requiring either the online or offline tool.
-Architect Assistant provides a set of import and export utilities to address these needs.
+Cognitive Architect provides a set of import and export utilities to address these needs.
 Let's first take a look at the rich set of Export Utilities available.

 ![Import/Export Toolbar button](../../images/import-export-toolbar.png)